 Saskatchewan determines minimum wage rate changes using an indexation formula that gives equal weight to two key economic indicators:

-• Consumer Price Index (CPI) measures inflation and price changes for consumers, serving as an indicator of the overall cost of living.
+- Consumer Price Index (CPI) measures consumer inflation and price changes, serving as an indicator of the overall cost of living.
 A higher CPI signals upward pressure on living expenses.

-This formula is calculated each year, and the result is typically rounded to the nearest five cents.
+This formula is calculated yearly, and the result is typically rounded to the nearest five cents.
 The new minimum wage rate will be announced by June 30 and take effect October 1 for the following year.

 These groups account for a relatively small fraction of the workforce.
 However, employers should be aware of cases where paying below the general minimum wage may be permissible.